wp-plugins/shortcode/readme.txt

 == Changelog ==

+- 0.4: Added shortcodes for printing the name of the longest published post and printing the length of the longest published post
 - 0.3.5: Added shortcodes for average number of tags/categories per published post
 - 0.3: Added comment count shortcode
 - 0.2: Bugfix & added page count shortcode